 - Only complete submissions will be considered by the judging panels.

 - The panels reserve the right not to make an award in one or more categories and will not exceed the maximum number of awards stated for each category.

 - Except for the award recipients, no prior notification of the adjudication results will be made.
 Award recipients are expected to treat the notification as confidential until the announcement is made at PCF.

 - The judging panels’ decisions will be final and no correspondence will be entered into regarding the selection process.
 Appeals will not be entertained.

 - All submissions (including courseware) for consideration by the judging panel will not be returned.
 They will be kept by COL as exemplars of good practice.

 - COL reserves the right to demonstrate the materials selected for an award with due acknowledgement to the organisations/institutions.

 - COL regrets that it will not be able to respond to requests on the status of application submissions.

-- COL will not normally cover travel and accommodation costs for award recipients to PCF, except for the recipients under the Distance or Online Learning Experience Award.
+- COL will not normally cover travel and accommodation costs for award recipients to PCF, except for the recipients under the Innovations for Distance and Online Learning Award.